auth0/Auth0.Android/V2_MIGRATION_GUIDE.md

 - The `com.auth0.android.request.ErrorBuilder` interface has been removed.
 - The `com.auth0.android.RequestBodyBuildException` class has been removed.
 - The `com.auth0.android.util.CheckHelper` class has been removed.
+- The `com.auth0.android.util.JsonRequired` interface has been removed.
+- The `com.auth0.android.util.JsonREquiredTypeAdapterFactory` class has been removed.

 ### Constants removed